Diggeh/Ward_management/README.md

 AJAX - for asynchronous requests

 ### **BACKEND**
-Works by powering the front-end via API endpoints where it receives requests from the front end, and processes that data and interacts and pushes changes within the database, then returning a response to the front end.
+Works by powering the front-end via API endpoints where it receives requests from the front end, and processes that data, interacting and pushing changes within the database, then returning a response to the front end.
 Includes different modules for initializing the Flask application, database, handling api and logic, and mapping classes to database entities.

 Flask - for python-based web framework\
 Flask-login - is used for authentication\